kerendian/Zoom-System/README.md

 # System Architecture
 **There are three different types of students:** A student can only belong to one of these types.

-• Diligent student - works when the room to which he belongs receives a work order, every time the room works he announces that he is working.
+• Worker student - works when the room to which he belongs receives a work order, every time the room works he announces that he is working.

 • Lazy student - complains every time he has to move room and every time the room is deleted he complains.